Anything-Minecraft-Team/anything-minecraft/server/info/lists/server_software.md

 Version: Unknown
 Discontinued

-- [MultiPaper](https://github.com/PureGero/MultiPaper-Old) - MultiPaper is a Paper fork which aimed to sync the same files across multiple servers to seem as if they're all the same server.
+- [MultiPaper](https://github.com/PureGero/MultiPaper-Old) - MultiPaper is a Paper fork that aimed to sync the same files across multiple servers to seem as if they're all the same server.
 Version: Unknown
 Currently Inactive